alexandru/alexn.org/_posts/2022-10-24-scala-3-optional-braces.md

 First, *Python is popular in spite of its syntax*, because it's an interactive/dynamic language that's easy to learn, it comes installed by default on all Linux distributions, and it comes with useful libraries such as Numpy, Scipy, Matplotlib, and others, which makes it the de facto standard for certain domains.
 To try to copy Python's recipe for success, by making the syntax to have significant indentation, is shortsighted at best.
 I worked as a Python developer, and I can tell you that its syntax was my least favorite part.

 Such cosmetic changes may look appealing, but any copied success recipe should start with Python striving to NOT be a [TIMTOWTDI](https://en.wikipedia.org/wiki/There's_more_than_one_way_to_do_it) language.
 And Scala 3 did, in fact, introduce even more ways to express yourself.
-The language that happily allowed many ways to express yourself, such as [programming in the Klingon language](https://metacpan.org/pod/Lingua::tlhInganHol::yIghun), is Perl.
+The language that proudly allowed many ways to express yourself, such as [programming in the Klingon language](https://metacpan.org/pod/Lingua::tlhInganHol::yIghun), is Perl, which is Python's nemesis 😎.
 Even more, Python historically rejected multi-line anonymous functions.
 In [Language Design Is Not Just Solving Puzzles](https://www.artima.com/weblogs/viewpost.jsp?thread=147358), Guido van Rossum says about a proposal for multi-line lambdas:

 > But such solutions often lack "Pythonicity" -- that elusive trait of a good Python feature.
 It's impossible to express Pythonicity as a hard constraint.
 Even the Zen of Python doesn't translate into a simple test of Pythonicity.
 >